 Interior Architecture

-We teach interior architecture on Bachelor as well as Master level, both curriculums in Estonian, but of course we welcome visiting students via the Erasmus Programme.
-Whenever we have incoming BA or MA level exchange students we strive to give our main studio projects in English or bilingually in Estonian and English.
-You can keep an eye on the departments’ latest work on Instagram.
+We teach interior architecture in BA and MA level – both curricula are currently taught in Estonian language.
+However, we always welcome exchange students through Erasmus and other exchange programmes.
+Whenever we have incoming BA or MA exchange students we teach our main design studio projects in English or bilingually.
+You can keep an eye on the departments’ latest work by going through our Projects session, browsing through the news below or on Instagram.

 Immediate space